wingardchris/my_website/content/en/home/posts.md

 weight = 50  # Order that this section will appear.

 title = "Recent Posts"
-subtitle = "Read about my latest projects"
+subtitle = "My latest writing"

 [content]
 	# Page type to display.
 E.g. post, talk, or publication.